ensomnia16/CS305-23S-Assignment2/README.md

 **April.
 26**

 1. Clarified a sentence on format of output to correspond to example files
-1. Fixed some typos
+2. Fixed some typos

 **May.
 8**

 This assignment is finished and you all have done great work.
-Reference code and source code of grader, along with answer files is uploaded.
-This repo will be archieved.
+Reference code and source code of grader, along with answer files are uploaded.
+This repo will be archieved soon.
+Official grades will be judged as soon as possible.

 ## Introduction